linode/docs/docs/guides/applications/configuration-management/cloud-init/using-metadata-cloud-init-on-any-distribution/index.md

 ---
 slug: using-metadata-cloud-init-on-any-distribution
-title: "Use Akamai's Metadata Service with Cloud-init on Any Distribution"
+title: "Use Akamai's Metadata Service with Cloud-Init on Any Distribution"
 description: 'Take advantage of the Akamai Metadata service regardless of your distribution.
 Follow along to install cloud-init and create a template for deploying future instances with custom user data.'
 keywords: ['cloud init','metadata','centos']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Nathaniel Stickman"]
-published: 2023-11-30
+published: 2023-12-19
 modified_by:
   name: Nathaniel Stickman
 external_resources:
 - '[Cloud-init Documentation](https://cloudinit.readthedocs.io/en/latest/)'
 ---

-Akamai's [Metadata service](/docs/products/compute/compute-instances/guides/metadata/) gives you the ability to deploy new Compute Instances using cloud-init user data to automate configuration.
-Script your configuration needs in cloud-config user data, and all the necessary steps get applied as your instance deploys.

-While the line of distributions with Metadata support out of the box continues to expand, you can already set up most distributions for cloud-init.
-This guide walks you through how to install cloud-init to create a Metadata-ready image.
-Then you can use that image to deploy new instances with whatever cloud-init user data you need.

-## Before You Begin

-**Create a fresh Compute Instance** running the distribution of your choice.
+Akamai's [Metadata service](/docs/products/compute/compute-instances/guides/metadata/) gives you the ability to automate system configuration when deploying Compute Instances.
+This is primarily accomplished by adding user data in the form of cloud-config scripts.
+These scripts are processed by the cloud-init software running within the system of the newly deployed instance.
+To learn more about adding user data and user data formats, review [Add User Data When Deploying a Compute Instance](/docs/products/compute/compute-instances/guides/metadata/#add-user-data).

+Cloud-init has supported Akamai's Metadata service since [version 23.3.1](https://github.com/canonical/cloud-init/releases/tag/23.3) (released in August 2023).
+While this version of cloud-init has been included in several of the distribution images offered by Akamai, most distributions do not have cloud-init installed by default.
+Furthermore, the version of cloud-init provided in most distributions' package repositories is older and incompatible with the Metadata service.

+This guide walks you through how to install a new version of cloud-init on distributions that are currently not officially supported by the Metadata service.
+By doing so, you can create Metadata-ready distribution images so that you can start reusing your existing cloud-init scripts on Akamai's platform.

+## Deploy a Compute Instance

+The first step is to create a fresh Compute Instance running the distribution of your choice.
+If the selected distribution is already marked as cloud-init compatible, you do not need to follow the steps in this guide.
+If the distribution is not cloud-init compatible, continue with this guide to create a cloud-init compatible image for this distribution.
+For details on Metadata/cloud-init compatibility, review [Overview of the Metadata Service > Availability](/docs/products/compute/compute-instances/guides/metadata/#availability).

 This instance forms the basis for a cloud-init deployment template.
 See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.
 The instructions in this guide cover Debian, Ubuntu, and RHEL-based systems (CentOS, Fedora, AlmaLinux, Rocky Linux, etc.).
 The steps have not been verified with other distributions but may be adaptable with some modifications.

-{{< note >}}
-The steps in this guide require root privileges.
-Be sure to run the steps below as `root` or with the `sudo` prefix.
-For more information on privileges, see our [Linux Users and Groups](/docs/guides/linux-users-and-groups/) guide.
-{{< /note >}}

 ## Install Cloud-Init

 Akamai's Metadata service requires that an instance have cloud-init version 23.3.1 or newer.
-While cloud-init can be installed from many distributions' package managers, typically those versions are too dated to work.
+While cloud-init can be installed through package managers on most distributions, typically those versions are older and do not support Akamai's Metadata service.
 The steps below show you how to install cloud-init from the source.

 1. Install Git and Pip for Python 3.